Raul Herrera

 Raul Herrera was named Dallas College Richland head men's soccer coach in 2019, and has guided the Thunderducks to national prominence.

-Through the 2024 season, Herrera has an overall coaching record of 88-6-4, with six National Junior College Athletic Association Division III national championships.
-His teams are 28-0-0 in Dallas Athletic Conference play.
+Through the 2025 season, Herrera has an overall coaching record of 101-9-5, with six National Junior College Athletic Association Division III national championships.
+His teams are 32-0-0 in Dallas Athletic Conference play.

 In 2024, Richland went 14-3-3 overall, 4-0 in the DAC, advancing to the NJCAA Division III national championship game for the ninth straight year.
 The Thunderducks fell 2-1 in overtime to Mohawk Valley Community College in the title game.
 Richland beat Camden County College 3-2 in double overtime in the national semifinals.
-The Thunderducks defeated Dallas College Mountain View 3-1 to capture the NJCAA Division III South District championship.
+The Thunderducks defeated Mountain View 3-1 to capture the NJCAA Division III South District championship.
 Joseph Min and Emmanuel Carmona were NJCAA Division III First Team All-Americans.
 Jose Diaz and Enrique Alvarez were Second Team All-Americans.
 Richland earned NJCAA All-Academic Team award recognition after posting a 3.32 grade point average in the 2024-25 academic year.

-In 2022 under Herrera, Richland won its fifth consecutive NJCAA Division III National Championship.
+In 2022 under Herrera, Richland won its fifth consecutive NJCAA Division III national championship.
 The Thunderducks went 16-0-1, defeating Genesee Community College, 2-0, in the national championship game.
 Richland extended its unbeaten streak to 75 consecutive games, dating back to Sept.
 25, 2018.

 Prior to becoming the Thunderducks' head coach, Herrera worked as an assistant coach for Sean Worley, a Richland legend and NJCAA Hall of Fame member.
 As an assistant, Herrera was a part of a coaching staff that guided the Thunderducks to a national championship in 2016.
 Herrera was an assistant coach at Richland from 2011-19.